 Many of Tsiigehtchic's Gwich'in residents still remain close to the land today.
 You can see net fishing year-round, as well as view the traditional methods of making dryfish and drymeat.
 In the winter, trappers are busy in the bush hunting animals for their meat and fur.

 The visitor centre here can connect you with local residents and craftspeople.
 If you're making the drive in August, check out Tsiigehtchic’s Canoe Days celebration, with canoe races, fiddling, jigging and drum dancing.
 (If you've brought your own fishing gear, this would be an excellent place to look for feisty little Arctic Grayling.)
 Also be sure to hike up to Tsiigehtchic’s famous community sign, located on the hills overlooking the mighty Mackenzie.

-Access to Tsiigehtchic is via the Louis Cardinal Ferry from Fort McPherson that crosses the Arctic Red and Mackenzie Rivers.
-But make sure to tell the crew you’re making the Tsiigehtchic detour.
+Access to Tsiigehtchic is via the Dempster Highway.
+In winter, vehicles go directly over the ice, but the rest of the year visitors take the Louis Cardinal Ferry, which crosses the Arctic Red and Mackenzie Rivers.
+Be sure to tell the crew you’re making the Tsiigehtchic detour.